-This ensure that it’s right for you.
+This ensures that it’s right for you.

 These are the following paid licenses if you wish to upgrade later:

-The first plan priced at $49/year is applicable for one website.
+The first plan, priced at $49/year, is applicable for one website.
 This is ideal for anyone that wants to use Elementor on a blog, for instance.

-The Plus plan priced at $99/year is usable on three websites.
+The Plus plan, priced at $99/year, is usable on three websites.
 Purchase this if you manage several web assets.

-And, lastly, Expert allows you to use Elementor on 1,000 websites making it great for agencies and developers.
+And lastly, Expert allows you to use Elementor on 1,000 websites, making it great for agencies and developers.

 You will have to continue to renew your subscription every year, but it is still reasonably priced for what you receive.

 Every plan also comes with one year of support.

 They are an award-winning theme, being included in lists like:

 - Best Interior WordPress Design Themes For Your Project 2020.